dr-jam/FactoryExercise/README.md

 ## Stage 3: Factories and Specifications

 Your task is to create factories that generate shields and projectiles via specification classes.
-These generated items should be instantiated as `GameObjects`.
+These generated items should be instantiated as `Node`s.
 Use shield and projectile placeholders in the Unity project as a guide for how they should interact with the scene.

 ### Stage 3.1: Specific Construction